 A member should not be over 60 years old at the time of involuntary separation.

-As for underground/surface mine workers and racehorse jockeys, they should not be over 50 years old and 55 years old, respectively.
+As for underground/surface mine workers and racehorse jockeys, they should not be over 50 years old and 55 years old.

 As to the qualifying contributions, a member must have paid at least 36 monthly contributions, 12 months of which should be within the 18-month period immediately preceding the month of involuntary separation.

-To avail of the unemployment benefit, members can log in using their My.SSS account in the SSS website and submit the necessary information such as employment category, date of involuntary separation, the reason for involuntary separation, and the employer’s name where the member was separated.
-Member likewise will be asked to enroll a valid/active/correct disbursement account to ensure the proper crediting of their benefit proceeds once their claim is approved.
+Members can avail themselves of the unemployment benefit by logging in using their My.SSS account in the SSS website and submit the necessary information such as employment category, date of involuntary separation, the reason for involuntary separation, and the employer’s name where the member was separated.
+Members likewise will be asked to enroll a valid/active/correct disbursement account to ensure the proper crediting of their benefit proceeds once their claim is approved.

-For inquiries and other information on unemployment benefit, please visit the official SSS accounts on Facebook and YouTube at “Philippine Social Security System,” Instagram at “mysssph,” and on Twitter at “PHLSSS,” USSSap Tayo Portal firstname.lastname@example.org and in the SSS Viber Community at “MYSSSPH Updates.”
-(PR)
+For inquiries and other information on unemployment benefit, a member can visit the official SSS accounts on Facebook and YouTube at “Philippine Social Security System,” Instagram at “myxph,” and on Twitter at “PHLSSS,” USSSap Tayo portal firstname.lastname@example.org and in the SSS Viber community at “MYSSSPH Updates.”